Iran Air Flight 655: Iranian government account

 Iran pointed out that in the past, "the United States has steadfastly condemned the shooting down of aircraft, whether civil or military, by the armed forces of another State" and cited El Al Flight 402, Libyan Arab Airlines Flight 114, and Korean Air Lines Flight 007, among other incidents.
-Iran also noted that when Iraq attacked the USS Stark, the US found Iraq fully responsible on the grounds that the Iraqi pilot "knew or should have known" he was attacking a US warship.
+Iran also noted that when Iraq attacked USS Stark, the US found Iraq fully responsible on the grounds that the Iraqi pilot "knew or should have known" he was attacking a US warship.
 Speaking to the United Nations Security Council, Ali Akbar Velayati, Iran's minister of foreign affairs, called the shootdown the "most inhuman military attack in the history of civil aviation", caused by a "reckless and incompetent naval force".

 Independent sources

 In 1989, prior to the public exposure of Vincennes' position inside Iranian waters on Nightline by Admiral William Crowe, Professor Andreas Lowenfeld of the editing board of the American Journal of International Law criticized the official US position that the US was not legally liable for the incident:

 I do not understand Maier's argument at all ...
 But the correct legal principle, I am clear, is not as Sofaer and Maier would have it—no legal liability to victims of airplane disasters without proof of fault beyond a reasonable doubt, and no fault in combat zones—but rather liability regardless of fault, so long as the cause is established, as it clearly was in the case of Iran Air 655, as in the case of Korean Air Lines 007.
 I would have hoped that those who spoke for the United States about the tragedy of 3 July 1988, from the President on down, would have recognized this principle, so essential for the safety of civil aviation, as other spokesmen for the United States and its allies have done when other states' military (whether or not on orders from on high) brought down civilian aircraft that may have strayed off course. ...
 That principle, it is clear, was breached by the United States in the case of Iran Air 655, and it follows that the United States is responsible.
 To say that is not to condemn the United States or even to find fault.
 It is simply to state that responsibility flows from the action itself.

-Lowenfeld also pointed out that the amount of compensation paid for Iranian victims was one-tenth the amount demanded from Iraq for American dead aboard the USS Stark.
+Lowenfeld also pointed out that the amount of compensation paid for Iranian victims was one-tenth the amount demanded from Iraq for American dead aboard USS Stark.